sopel-irc/sopel.chat/_upgrading/sopel-7.md

     - If our testing infrastructure becomes unable to run the older versions of Python, we might have to bend this one, but the goal is to avoid dropping any supported versions during the life of Sopel 7.x
-  - Sopel 8 will drop support for EOL Python releases immediately at the start of its development cycle, and adjust version support based on the estimated release date target as that becomes clearer
+  - Sopel 8 will no longer support EOL Python releases, and the supported range will be adjusted as needed during development
-    - This **definitely** means dropping 2.7, 3.3, and 3.4 (already EOL)
+    - Python 2.7, 3.3, 3.4, and 3.5 were already EOL when work on Sopel 8
-    - Python 3.5 support **might** be dropped, depending on timing; it's set to reach EOL around September 2020 (but no hard date yet)
+      began in earnest, and were dropped immediately
-    - Python 3.6 is [tentatively][PEP-494] EOL in December 2021, but Sopel 8
+    - Python 3.6 was dropped following its [December 2021][PEP-494] EOL date

-      should be finished long before then
+Whatever minimum Python version is required for Sopel 8.0.0 will remain supported (by best effort) throughout the 8.x series, just as has been done during the life of Sopel 7.x.

 [PEP-494]: https://www.python.org/dev/peps/pep-0494/